iionly/Elgg_1.8_recentdiscussions/README.txt

   echo elgg_view_module('featured',  elgg_echo('recentdiscussions:title'), $html, $mod_params);
 }

+If you are using the Widget Manager plugin, the recentdiscussions plugins comes with a widget you can add to your index page using the Widget Manager plugin without the need to modify any code.

 Installation:

 1. Copy the recentdiscussions folder in the mod directory of your Elgg installation,
 2. Enable the plugin in the admin section.
 3. The widget can now be added to profile pages/dashboards.
+(4. Optionally: if you have the Widget Manager plugin installed, you can add the recentdiscussions widget to your index page.)

 Changelog:

+1.8.2

+- Index page widget for Widget Manager plugin added,
+- fix in index page view if custom_index plugin is used.

 1.8.1